 When making changes to meet an individual's needs under Title I, an employer will find it helpful to consult the applicable Department of Justice accessibility guidelines as a starting point.
 It is advisable to make changes that conform to these guidelines, if they meet the individual's needs and do not impose an undue hardship, since such changes will be useful in the future for accommodating others.
 However, even if a modification meets the standards required under Title II or III, further adaptations may be needed to meet the needs of a particular individual.
 For example: A restroom may be modified to meet standard accessibility requirements (including wider door and stalls, and grab bars in specified locations) but it may be necessary to install a lower grab bar for a very short person in a wheelchair so that this person can transfer from the chair to the toilet.

-Visit the Access Board's website for a copy of the ADA Accessibility Guidelines.
+Visit the Access Board's website to find the ADA Standards for Accessible Design.

 b.
 Do employers have to provide accommodations for emergency evacuation?